Add a Working Pattern

 Name - Name of working pattern for reference

-Overtime Rate - The overtime rate multiplier - let's say they get overtime at time and a half, you'd enter 1.5 here
+Overtime Rate - The overtime rate multiplier.
+For overtime at time and half, the multiplier would be 1.5x.

-Specify Multiple Overtime Rates - Click this if you have different overtime rates on different days e.g. double time on saturday which would be an overtime rate of 2
+Specify Overtime Rates Per Day - Click this if you have different overtime rates on different days (double time on Saturday, which would be an overtime rate of 2).

-Day Breaks (Unpaid) - This is any breaks to be deducted from this working pattern e.g. 30 minutes lunch, 15 minute tea for example.
+Day Breaks or Flexi Breaks (Unpaid) - Any breaks to be automatically deducted from this employee's hours (e.g. 30 minutes lunch, 15 minute tea break for example).